Zika Virus Infection

 - During travel, strict bite avoidance is essential.

-- Should abstain, or use condoms, to reduce the risk of sexual transmission of ZIKV during travel and throughout the pregnancy.
+- They should abstain, or use condoms, to reduce the risk of sexual transmission of ZIKV during travel and throughout the pregnancy.

 - On return, early obstetric review is recommended even if well.